 A conventional loan may be a better choice.

-For example, while no money down has a certain sizzle, the more money you borrow, the larger your monthly mortgage payment and more money you'll spend on interest over the life of the loan.
+For example, while a VA loan does not require a down payment, the more money you borrow, the larger your monthly mortgage payment and the more money you'll spend on interest over the life of the loan.
 Buying with little or no money down also means you have little or no equity in the home.
 That can be a problem if you must sell the home in the first few years of ownership, especially if property values fall.
 It may require you to bring cash to closing in order to sell the home at a loss, compounding the normal costs of moving.

-If you have enough money for a 20% down payment, you may want to consider a conventional loan.
+You may want to consider a conventional loan if you have enough money for a 20% down payment.
 You won't pay for PMI and you'll avoid the VA funding fee.

 Your credit can also be a factor.
 If you have a strong credit profile, you may find the rate on a conventional loan comparable to or better than what you'd get with a VA-guaranteed mortgage.

 Finally, the timing of your move is also an important factor.
 VA loans give you a maximum of 60 days after closing to occupy the home in most cases.
-So they may not work if you're planning to buy a house long before you actually move.
+So a VA loan may not work if you're planning to buy a house long before you actually move.